Pensilva

 The original small settlement grew quickly during the nineteenth century in response to industrial activity on the moorland north and west of the village.
 There is a Church of England chapel of St John (a chapel-of-ease to St Ive).

-The village centre is about a mile from the edge of Bodmin Moor at Caradon Hill, on top of which is a large mast for the transmission for TV signals to the area.
-Caradon Hill is heavy with ancient mineshafts and engine houses dating from the 1900s wherein various ores of tin, zinc and arsenic were mined.
+The village centre is about a mile from the edge of Bodmin Moor.
+At Caradon Hill, there is a large mast for the transmission for TV signals to the area.
+Caradon Hill is heavy with ancient mineshafts and engine houses dating from the 1900s.
+The hill was once famous for its copper mines but these are now closed.
+The South Caradon Copper Mine, 1 km to the south-west of the transmitter, was the biggest copper mine in the UK in the second half of the 19th century.
+From the top of the hill, you can see Plymouth and the Tamar estuary.

-Pensilva is not generally considered a destination for tourists although nearby Minions has some historical attractions in the form of The Cheesewring—a stone monument at the head of a quarry—and The Hurlers, a set of standing stones.
-Caradon Hill with all its mine workings and open country is always worth a walk.
-As you approach the top of the hill, you can see parts of Plymouth and the Tamar estuary and further along the coast you can see the sea in the South.
-Sheep, cows and horses roam free on the hill and surrounding roads.
+Pensilva is not generally considered a destination for tourists although nearby Minions has some historical attractions in the form of the Cheesewring—a stone monument at the head of a quarry—and The Hurlers, a set of standing stones.

-There is one general-grocery shop in the middle of the village.

 The local pub in Minions—The Cheesewring—burnt down on Christmas Eve 2021.
 Other nearby pubs are The Wheal Tor and The Crows Nest.
-As of 26 December 2022, the Victoria Inn, the village pub, has closed permanently, presumably as the land has greater value as flats and apartments; building work has already started on the periphery.
+As of 26 December 2022, the Victoria Inn, the village pub, closed permanently.
+There is one general-grocery shop in the middle of the village.

 The Millennium House in Pensilva is a community owned social centre built in 1999.
 Over the years it has waxed and waned in popularity and the incumbent small bar has changed from a club to a pub in that time.
 It is the location of the part-time Post Office and a volunteer-run café is open during PO hours.

-The current millennium house holds a small donation run library and a small weekly youth club, along with other rooms that can be booked for clubs meetings and other social events.
-The millennium also holds a small games room where a let pool table is housed along with the local league skittle games.